spiral/docs/docs/en/filters/configuration.md

 mapping and locations, etc.

 > **Note**
-> If you are migrating from Spiral Framework 2.x and want to continue using old filters you can use
+> If you are migrating from Spiral Framework 2.x and you want to continue using the old filters you can use
 > [spiral/filters-bridge](https://github.com/spiral/filters-bridge) package.
 > Read more about using the package [here](/filters/bridge.md).